 What is a keylogger?
 At its most basic definition, a keylogger is a function which records or keystrokes on a computer.
-Taken at this basic level, a keylogger looks absolutely harmless.
-In the hands of a hacker or a cybercriminal, a keylogger is a potent tool to steal away your information.
-We'll talk about how a keylogger works, how cybercriminals install it on your computer, and what you can do to avoid being a victim.
+Taken at this basic level, keystroke logging looks harmless.
+In the hands of a hacker or a cybercriminal, a keystroke logging is a potent tool to steal away your information.
+We'll talk about how keystroke logging works, how cybercriminals install it on your computer, and what you can do to avoid being a victim.
 You'll know what is a keylogger when we're done.

 A hacker employs a Trojan virus as a delivery tool to install a keylogger.
 But way before one is downloaded onto your system, a hacker will use two different methods to get it into your computer.
 And both ways involve your participation.

 The first method involves phishing.
 Phishing is the act of faking an email from a legitimate company to fish for passwords and credit card numbers.
 Sometimes, these emails contain attachments which download programs stealthily into your computer once you click on them.